prominence-eosc/docs-eosc/source/data.rst

 Data
 ====

 It is possible for jobs to access data from external storage systems in a POSIX-like way, like a standard filesystem.
-Users can specify the mount point to be used inside the container. `B2DROP <https://b2drop.eudat.eu>`_ and `OneData <https://onedata.org>`_ (including EGI's `DataHub <https://datahub.egi.eu>`_) are supported.
+Users can specify the mount point to be used inside the container. `B2DROP <https://b2drop.eudat.eu>`_, `OneData <https://onedata.org>`_ (including EGI's `DataHub <https://datahub.egi.eu>`_) and WebDAV are supported.

 B2DROP
 ------